Schroders beats forecasts with $4.2 billion of inflows

-LONDON British fund firm Schroders (SDR.L) said clients added 2.6 billion pounds ($4.2 billion) of net new money in its third quarter, beating forecasts by a big margin as more benign markets encouraged them to invest.
+LONDON British fund firm Schroders said clients added 2.6 billion pounds of net new money in its third quarter, beating forecasts by a big margin as more benign markets encouraged them to invest.

 Analysts had expected inflows of around 1.1 billion pounds for the three months to end-September, but much stronger demand from both institutional and retail clients lifted assets at the 200-year old investment manager.